vancouverwill/php_algorithms/collections/heaps.md

 ## Conceptually - think of a heap as a tree. rooted and binary (balanced) as much as possible

-Heap Property - At every node x, Key[x] <= all keys of x's children
+Min Heap Property - At every node x, Key[x] <= all keys of x's children

+Max Heap is the opposite

 Consequence - object at root must always have minimum value